LambdaGaming/SharpGMad/README.md

 of the `addons` folder containing each and every file of the addon on the hard disk) are also supported for conversion.

-SharpGMad will use an existing `info.txt` or `addon.txt`ÿfile to load the metadata of the addon.
+LambdaGMad will use an existing `info.txt` or `addon.txt`ï¿½file to load the metadata of the addon.
 Any missing metadata will be asked from the user.

-When converting from a folder, SharpGMad auto-discovers whether it is an old structure or a "new", gmad-compatible structure.
+When converting from a folder, LambdaGMad auto-discovers whether it is an old structure or a "new", gmad-compatible structure.

 When extracting a gma, you can specify `-gmod12` as an extra argument of